-The New York Times, April 8, 2016, ran an extensive article that began: “Four high-ranking veterans of the New York Police Department were re-assigned to desk jobs on Thursday in what is likely to be a first wave of discipline stemming from a wide-ranging federal corruption investigation….”
+Not long ago, the New York Times ran an extensive article that began: “Four high-ranking veterans of the New York Police Department were re-assigned to desk jobs on Thursday in what is likely to be a first wave of discipline stemming from a wide-ranging federal corruption investigation….”
 The article went on to report that the two businessmen at the center of the investigation are from Boro Park, both with distinctively Jewish names, and both presumably Orthodox.
-Neither has been charged with a crime.
-The allegations are that these businessmen provided financial favors to people in power in order to advance their own business dealings.
+Neither had been charged with a crime.
+The allegations were that these businessmen provided financial favors to people in power in order to advance their own business dealings.

 I do not know if these businessmen are guilty of crimes.
 But I do know that when I read the article, I didn’t feel surprised to learn that Orthodox Jews might be engaged in shady dealings.
 Indeed, it seems that Orthodox Jews—at least as much as other groups—get involved in financially dubious or outrightly criminal behavior.
 Recent news stories have reported on investigations of yeshivot that have manipulated millions of dollars of grants to teach general studies—but then do not teach these subjects as required.
 Other stories have surfaced of financial mismanagement by rabbis who have used their discretionary funds in improper or illegal ways.
 Yet other stories have reported on Orthodox Jews accused of bribery or bilking investors of their money.
 A current scandal involves Orthodox businessmen who "paid for access" to the Mayor of New York City.